-We maintain cyber liability insurance; however, this insurance may not be sufficient to cover the financial, legal, business or reputational losses that may result from an interruption or breach of our systems.
+We maintain cyber liability and business interruption insurance renewed annually; however, this insurance may not be sufficient to cover the financial, legal, business or reputational losses that may result from an interruption or breach of our systems.

 We are subject to data protection, privacy and security laws, regulations, standards and other requirements across different markets where we conduct our business.
 Our actual or perceived failure to comply with such obligations could harm our business.